rwilcox/my-learnings-docs/learning_jenkins.md

 This will be AUTO ADDED to any `sh` command's $PATH variable, so you don't _have_ to prefix PATH with it.

+### Specifying hard to know tools

+  1. Use the Snippet Generator: tools.
+This will let you pick what tool type (ie custom tool, git tool) and what tool name
+  2. or just do: `tool( name: 'gitgit', type: 'git' )`

 ### <<Learning_Jenkins_Declarative_DSL_Using_Tools_Setting_Environment_Variables_With_Tool_Locations>>

 ... but maybe you're paranoid